Plugin Registration

 initialize()

-: Return all classes that should be stored in the dependency injection containeron($event, $callback)
+: Returns all classes that should be stored in the dependency injection container.on($event, $callback)

-: If present, this method is executed automatically when the event “app.bootstrap” is triggeredgetCompatibleVersion()
+: If present, this method is executed automatically when the eventapp.bootstrap

-: You may want to specify the Kanboard version compatible with the plugin
+: Specifies the Kanboard version compatible with the plugin.

 Your plugin registration class can also inherit from Kanboard\Core\Base

-, that way you can access all classes and methods of Kanboard easily.
+, allowing you to access all classes and methods of Kanboard easily.

 $this->user->getById(123);